 Effective Communication with Applicants

 Job applicants will tell you that the most frustrating aspect of their job search is lack of communication from HR departments and hiring managers.
 While applicants expect prompt and timely response on the status of their job applications, HR and recruiting teams along with hiring managers are tasked with, if not overwhelmed by, tens of other daily responsibilities.
-Here AI can function as a company representative that communicates with candidates and responds to their queries promptly.
+Utilizing AI in screening job applicants is like a company representative that communicates with candidates and responds to their queries promptly.
 This leads to improvement in communication and better candidate experience throughout the application process.

 One of the functions of Application Tracking Systems (ATS) is to short list candidates based on their resume credentials.
 At the time of submitting your application, your resume is entered into an ATS that matches your experience with required qualifications in the job description.
 Leveraging AI, an ATS can match candidates based on their skills.
 This is a step forward in expediting the hiring process and making it more efficient as many resumes are not reflective of the skills the HR is looking for.
 The integration of ai algorithms into ATS contributes to the improvement of the much-needed alignment between hiring managers and recruiters.
 HR and talent acquisition teams need to improve their hiring practices.
 This reduces churn rates with increased efficiency in the hiring process.

 Ability to Implement a DEI Action Plan